ecdye/zram-config/README.md

 The rationale for zram-config is that many distributions have `zram-config` packages that are actually broken, even by name, as often they are a zram-swap-config package in reality.
 But even then they do not check for other zram services or change the parameters of swap from HD based configurations to ram optimized ones.
-If all you are looking for is a zram-swap utility see [zram-swap-config](https://github.com/StuartIanNaylor/zram-swap-config).
+If all you are looking for is a zram-swap utility see [StuartIanNaylor/zram-swap-config](https://github.com/StuartIanNaylor/zram-swap-config).

-Both [zram-swap-config](https://github.com/StuartIanNaylor/zram-swap-config) and [this](https://github.com/ecdye/zram-config) project are examples for distributions to get their zram packages updated.
+Both [StuartIanNaylor/zram-swap-config](https://github.com/StuartIanNaylor/zram-swap-config) and [ecdye/zram-config](https://github.com/ecdye/zram-config) are great examples for distributions to get their zram packages updated.

 Also if the OverlayFS guys would actually make some official merge/snapshot tools and not just leave it as just enough for Docker that would be massively useful, and if anyone fancies shouting out that call please do.